tanneramundsen/hire/docs/iteration3/it3_dap.md

   - In student view, have form at bottom that allows adding interested applicants to shortlist
     - Button that says “add to shortlist”
     - Redirect to courseview with the updated shortlist column

+    # Retrospective

+    - Items we successfully delivered:
+        - Added more fields to the applicant profile that rounds out their application
+        - Added fields in Applicant class and updated our database to reflect the changes
+        - Added course profile pages that are visible to both students and professors.
+        - Professors can now add descriptions of the course/responsibilities of the job of CAing that course
+        - Applicants can view the course description
+        - We added the ability for professors and students to add courses in their landing page - previously, all courses had to be added during sign-up and couldn’t be added later
+        - Shortlisting
+            - Added shortlists for each course in the POJOs and databases
+            - Gave professors the ability to add applicants they are interested in to a shortlist for each course they teach
+            - Happens in the course profile page visible to professors
+            - Students can be added either via their profile page or via the course profile page
+    - Items we did not successfully deliver
+        - We did not get to add the feature for professors to send out mass emails to applicants they want to interview.
+Although we did make it possible for professors to add links to 3-rd party interview-scheduling sites for each of their courses and they can see applicant’s email by clicking on their profile.
+        - We did not implement the backend part of letting applicants see when their application has moved forward (to the interview stage or hired stage).
+Although we did create the frontend view for that and will fix the backend functionality in iteration 4.
+    - Challenges we faced
+        - Our DAOs and databases are getting a bit cumbersome.
+Each time we add a new field to any of the classes, it is hard to scale our database to reflect the new additions.
+            - In iteration 4 we are doing a major refactoring of our DAOs and database to simplify the schema and make the task of adding/removing fields in our classes as simple as changing 1 SQL query rather than changing all of our SQL queries and database schema.
+        - We didn’t realize how short iteration 3 was and so we were not able to complete the two features discussed in item II above.
+            - In future iterations, we will be more mindful of how much time we have and limit the number of new features we try to add at once.